DylanPDao/c0323-code-solutions/javascript-constructors/javascript-constructors-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What does the `new` operator do?
+- What does the `new` operator do? create an instance of user-defined object type or one of the built in object types that has a constructor function

-- What property of JavaScript functions can store shared behavior for instances created with `new`?
+- What property of JavaScript functions can store shared behavior for instances created with `new`? constructor functions

-- What does the `instanceof` operator do?
+- What does the `instanceof` operator do? tests to see if the prototype property of a constructor appears anywhere in the prototype chain of an object

 ## Notes